nikam24/The-Hello-World-of-Deep-Learning-with-Neural-Networks/README.md

 2. Define and compile the neural network: Creating a simple neural network with one layer and one neuron and compiling it with a loss function and an optimizer function.

-3.Provide the data: Feeding the neural network with a set of X and Y values using NumPy arrays.
+3. Provide the data: Feeding the neural network with a set of X and Y values using NumPy arrays.

-4.Train the neural network: Training the neural network to recognize the relationship between X and Y by fitting it with the provided data for a specified number of epochs.
+4. Train the neural network: Training the neural network to recognize the relationship between X and Y by fitting it with the provided data for a specified number of epochs.

-5.Use the model: Predicting the value of Y for any given value of X using the trained neural network.
+5. Use the model: Predicting the value of Y for any given value of X using the trained neural network.